Protein-Engineering-Framework/PyPEF/README.md

 pypef run -m MODEL12345 --pmult --drecomb pypef directevo -m MODEL12345 --ywt WT_FITNESS -w WT_SEQUENCE.FASTA --usecsv -i VARIANT-FITNESS_DATA.CSV
 ```
+Sample files for testing PyPEF routines are provided in the [workflow/test_dataset](/workflow/test_dataset) directory, which is also used when running the Notebook tutorial.
 PyPEF's package dependencies are linked [here](https://github.com/Protein-Engineering-Framework/PyPEF/network/dependencies).
 A small example of using the encoding API for sequence encoding and model validation is provided in the [encoding_validation_api](/encoding_validation_api) directory.
 Further, for designing your own API based on the PyPEF workflow, modules can be adapted from the source code provided in the [pypef source](/pypef) directory.
 A quick installation of the PyPEF command line framework using PyPI (tested for Linux OS and Python 3.7–3.9) can be performed with:
 ```